 The Camarines Norte National Agricultural School (CNNAS) located at Talobatib, Labo, Camarines Norte, created under Republic Act No. 1946, in June 22, 1957 is now the site of the College of Agriculture and Natural Resources, Talobatib Campus.
 It has a land area of 44.43 hectares with 1, 000 hectares forest reserve in Malabtog, Labo, Camarines Norte.

-The former Camarines Norte School of Arts and Trade (CNSAT), now the College of Engineering and Industrial Technology located in the town proper of Jose Panganiban, also of this province was organized during the early part of 1970 to develop manpower skills and to produce highly trained professionals in the fields of arts and trades.
+The former Camarines Norte School of Arts and Trade (CNSAT), now the College of Trades and Technology (CoTT) located in the town proper of Jose Panganiban, also of this province was organized during the early part of 1970 to develop manpower skills and to produce highly trained professionals in the fields of arts and trades.
 It has a land area of 8.8960 hectares.

 And the Institute of Fisheries and Marine Sciences (IFMS), Mercedes Campus, is located in Barangay San Roque of the Municipality of Mercedes.
 The sprawling 11.0 hectare area showcases the aquaculture project, which would enhance the income generating potential of the State College.
 The Campus was formerly known as the Mercedes School of Fisheries which was established during the Martial Law period by virtue of Presidential Decree No. 1050 series of 1977.